jayras-repo/3X-UI/README.md

 As an enhanced fork of the original X-UI project, 3X-UI provides improved stability, broader protocol support, and additional features.

 ## Quick Start
+⚠️ Important:

+Before proceeding with the installation, make sure your domain is properly pointed to your VPS IP through Cloudflare.
+The installer will not work correctly if the domain is not connected to the server.

 ⚠️ Tips:

 Don't forget to replace domain.com with your own domain.